 Let’s say if you’re creating a Custom Conversion that tracks visitors on the e-book download page, you can put in the cost of your e-book.
 By including this, it will help to figure out your ad campaigns to see if it’s profitable.
 Conversion Rate Optimization is key!

 Imagine this.
 If your e-book only cost $9, but you’re spending more than $20 for every purchase on Facebook ads.
 Things are not right here because you’re not earning profits.
-So you’d have to make some changes on your campaign and plan your strategies again.
+So you’d have to make some changes to your campaign and plan your strategies again.

 Once you have completely set up the Facebook Custom Conversions, you can start tracking all of your ads.